 - Make sure the word ‘Lease’ is not mentioned in the agreement – it is crucial that the agreement uses the word ‘License’ rather than ‘Lease.’
 If the seller refuses to leave a very costly eviction process has to be started.
 This can be avoided by having the language of the document state that the occupant as a license rather than a lease to stay on the property.

-- Include a substantial damages clause – to protect against the seller overstaying their term of occupancy a considerable penalty should be included for each day they overstay.
+- Include a substantial damages clause – to protect against the seller overstaying their term of occupancy a significant penalty should be included for each day they overstay.
 For this to work the penalty should be more than what it costs to stay in a hotel and more than the apartment would rent for.
 This is likely to be the most fraught aspect of the negotiations.